Müllheim–Mulhouse railway: World War II

 On 7 October 1939, the Rhine bridge and the nearby pontoon bridge built in 1872/73 were blown up by French troops only five weeks after the start of the Second World War.
 The German railways rebuilt the bridge with a single track for military purposes in 1940 and 1941 and reopened it to traffic on 15 August 1941.
 As a replacement for the destroyed pontoon bridge, a temporary bridge was built by sappers, the so-called Schwabenbrücke (Swabian bridge).
 It was demolished following the withdrawal of German troops and replaced by a pontoon bridge.
-The German troops destroyed the railway bridge again during their retreat on 9 February 1945 in accordance with an order by Adolf Hitler.
+The German troops destroyed the railway bridge again during their retreat on 9 February 1945 by an order by Adolf Hitler.

 Electrification and abandonment of passenger services

 The line between Neuenburg and Müllheim was electrified by May 1965.
-From the summer of 1975 there were only four pairs of trains between Mulhouse and Müllheim.
+From the summer of 1975, there were only four pairs of trains between Mulhouse and Müllheim.
 Passenger services on the Müllheim–Neuenburg section were abandoned on 31 May 1980.
 On the Alsatian side, three pairs of trains daily ran between Mulhouse and Chalampé.
 The Neuenburg–Mulhouse line was electrified in 1981.
 The remaining passenger services on the French side were discontinued on 28 September 1986.
 The annual deficit was 2.5 million French francs.
 However, freight traffic continued to use the line.

 Resumption of scheduled passenger services

 In October 1998, the Breisgau S-Bahn operated a special train with a Regio-Shuttle.
 Feasibility studies in the spring of 2004 showed that the line would have a favourable cost-benefit ratio.

 After a three-week trial operation, the opening ceremony was held for the resumption of passenger services on 27 August 2006.
 From 2006 to 2012, it was operated on certain Sundays and public holidays as a special event service.
-In 2006, these operated on a total of 14 days.
+In 2006, these operated for a total of 14 days.
 Daily services consisted of six trips in each direction on a two-hour frequency, only stopping at Neuenburg.
-The operator for the German section was DB Regio AG Südbaden on behalf of Nahverkehrsgesellschaft Baden-Württemberg (Local transport company of Baden-Württemberg, NVBW) and for the French section was SNCF on behalf of the Région Alsace.
+The operator for the German section was DB Regio AG Südbaden on behalf of Nahverkehrsgesellschaft Baden-Württemberg (Local transport company of Baden-Württemberg, NVBW), and for the French section was SNCF on behalf of the Région Alsace.
 These were operated with diesel multiple units of French class X 73900 (called Baleine Bleue in French and Blauwal in German, meaning "blue whale") with 82 seats.
-On German territory the French trains are operated on behalf of Deutsche Bahn.
+On German territory, the French trains are operated on behalf of Deutsche Bahn.

-The resumption of a scheduled passenger traffic on the line in the long term was sought.
+The resumption of scheduled passenger traffic on the line in the long term was sought.
 It has therefore been partly modernised since 2009 and, among other things, the mechanical interlockings have been replaced by electronic interlockings.
 Since December 2009, six pairs of trains have run every two hours from Neuenburg mostly continuing to Offenburg.